KenT2/tboplayer/README.md

 A track is selected using a single click of the mouse, playing is started by pressing the Play button or the . key

 During playing of a track a slightly modified set of omxplayer commands can be used from the keyboard but there must be FOCUS on TBOPlayer.

-A list  of comands is provided in the help menu.
+A list  of commands is provided in the help menu.
 Note: some of the commands are not implemented by omxplayer.

-If you have problems playing a track try it from the command line with omxplayer ohdmi file or omxplayer -olocal file
+If you have problems playing a track try it from the command line with omxplayer -ohdmi file or omxplayer -olocal file